Skip to Content

 • I don't see Cajun seasoning at the store.
 Can I still make Cajun butter?

-Of course!
-The beauty of Cajun butter is its customizability.
-The blog post includes a recipe for a basic Cajun seasoning blend that you can easily whip up at home using common spices.
+Yes, you can.
+I have a blog post that includes a recipe for a basic Cajun seasoning blend you can easily whip up at home using common spices.

 Tips

 • Avoid overheating the butter when reheating dishes.
-It can separate and should be melted gently to prevent separation.
+It can separate.
+The butter should be melted gently to prevent separation.

 How to Use Cajun Butter